joncampbell123/dosbox-x/README.md

 Contributing to DOSBox-X
 ------------------------

+We encourage new contributors by removing barriers to entry.
 Ideas and patches are always welcome, though not necessarily accepted.

 If you really need that feature or change, and your changes are not